The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared (novel): Plot

-Herbert and Allan escape from the gulag, setting fire to the whole of Vladivostok in the process.
-Travelling to North Korea during the Korean War, the pair pose as Soviet marshal Kirill Afanesievich Meretskov and his aide, and meet Kim Il-sung and Mao Zedong (Mao Tse-tung).
+Herbert and Allan escape, setting fire to the whole of Vladivostok in the process.
+Travelling to North Korea during the Korean War, they pose as Soviet marshal Kirill Afanesievich Meretskov and his aide, and meet Kim Il Sung and Mao Zedong (Mao Tse-tung).
 Although they are quickly exposed as frauds, disaster is averted when Mao Zedong learns that Allan had saved his wife, Jiang Qing, during the Chinese Civil War.
-Allan and Herbert are given cash and sent to Bali for a long holiday.

-In Bali, Herbert meets an Indonesian waitress, Ni Wayan Laksmi, whom he marries and renames Amanda.
-She corruptly makes use of the cash for her own political ends, and arranges to get herself appointed as Indonesia's ambassador to France.
+Allan and Herbert are given cash and dispatched to Bali for a long holiday.
+There, Herbert meets a waitress, Ni Wayan Laksmi, whom he marries and renames Amanda.
+She corruptly makes use of the cash and gets herself appointed as Indonesia's ambassador to France.

 In 1968, Amanda, Herbert and Allan travel to France.
 At the Élysée Palace Amanda and Allan have lunch with Charles de Gaulle and Lyndon B. Johnson who is in Paris for talks on the Vietnam War.
 Allan identifies the French Interior Minister Christian Fouchet's special advisor as a Soviet spy.
-This humiliates de Gaulle, but pleases Johnson who later makes Allan a CIA spy.
+This pleases Johnson who makes Allan a CIA agent.
 Thanks to Allan's tip-off, the protests in Paris end.
 Allan is to be awarded a medal, but has already left for Moscow.

-In Moscow, Allan is given cover in the American embassy, and is reunited with Popov.
-The pair decide to write intelligence reports which will please both sides.
-Their reports result in Richard Nixon visiting Leonid Brezhnev, but also causes both sides to increase spending on their nuclear deterrents.
-As the Soviet Union starts to collapse, Allan decides to return to Sweden.
+Allan is given cover in the American embassy, and is reunited with Popov.
+The pair decide to write intelligence reports to please both sides.
+Their reports result in Richard Nixon visiting Leonid Brezhnev, but also in both sides increasing spending on their nuclear deterrents.
+As the Soviet Union starts to collapse, Allan returns to Sweden.

 Allan settles down to a peaceful life and adopts a cat that he names Molotov.
-Unfortunately, after Molotov is killed by a fox, Allan is unable to resist setting a trap with dynamite, resulting in a huge explosion.
-Eventually, the authorities decide to send Allan to the Malmköping retirement home.
-He rails at its strict rules, and decides to escape.
+After Molotov is killed by a fox, Allan sets a trap with dynamite, resulting in a huge explosion.
+Eventually, the authorities decide to send Allan to the Malmköping retirement home from where, on his hundredth birthday, he escapes.

 The book concludes with the 100-year-old Allan and his comrades flying to Indonesia, where they spend time at a luxury hotel managed by Amanda and her sons.
-When he is approached by a representative of the Indonesian government, who is interested in Allan's atomic bomb expertise, he agrees to help, telling himself that at least the Indonesian president, Yudhoyono, is sane - unlike the other leaders he has met in his lifetime.
+When approached by a representative of the Indonesian government, Allan agrees to help, telling himself that at least the Indonesian president, Yudhoyono, is sane – unlike the other leaders he has met in his lifetime.